cursey/reframework-book/src/troubleshooting/VR-Troubleshooting.md

 #### Opening the map
 Can be done by pressing the inventory button while holding your controller behind your head/over your shoulder.

+### Additional options
+#### Disabling the crosshair
+The option to disable it is under "Script Generated UI" in the REFramework menu.
+The corresponding script can also be removed from the `reframework/autorun` folder.

 ---

 ### RE7 and RE8